 Energy can be stored in the motion of an object or a system of objects, or in the system’s constituent parts.

-Examples of energy of position or configuration are the energy possessed by an object suspended above the ground, the energy of a compressed spring, or the energy of a molecule that has its atoms in a particular geometric configuration.
+Examples of energy of position or configuration are the energy of an object suspended above the ground, the energy of a compressed spring, or the energy of a molecule that has its atoms in a particular geometric configuration.
 These are traditionally referred to as ‘potential’ energies.
-In modeling instruction, we try to eliminate the use of the word ‘potential’ and focus more on the actual ways in which energy is stored in a system.
+In Modeling Instruction, we try to eliminate the use of the word ‘potential’ and focus more on the actual ways in which energy is stored in a system.
 This is discussed further on in the Teacher Notes.

 Examples of the energy of motion would be the energy of an object traveling at some velocity, v, or the energy of an object with molecules vibrating or moving at a particular average speed (a measure of this average energy is also known as an object’s “temperature”).
 These energies of motion are sometimes called kinetic or molecular kinetic energy.
 An object’s temperature (a measure of its average molecular kinetic energy) is sometimes also called its thermal energy.

-We use “E-subscript” notation to indicate that all methods of energy storage do just that, store Energy.
+We use “E-subscript” notation to indicate that all modes of energy storage do just that, store Energy.
 The mode just helps us keep track of how energy is stored.
 Here are some examples of “E-subscript” notation:

 Energy in gravitational field: Eg